krisfreedain/krisfreedain.github.io/life/life.md

 - 07/2017 Started working at AWS Elemental
 - 07/2018 Bought our first home
 - 10/2018 Planted 2 apple trees, a plum tree, and a pear tree in our yard
+- 03/2020 Covid quarantine time.
+WFH full time.
+Grateful for what we have.